Home page summary of this free site.

 NOW AVAILABLE FREE HERE ONLINE.
 SIMPLY CLICK ON THE TITLES IN CATEGORY COLUMN AT RIGHT>>>>>>>>>>

 Prefer PRINTED BOOK FORMAT?
-Copies of “Fabulous Aussie Fables” are $20 inclusive of postage within Australia.
+A limited number of copies of “Fabulous Aussie Fables” are $20 inclusive of postage within Australia.
 Contact the author via the box below for more information or place an order.
 Payment may be made via Paypal or Bank Transfer.
-Books are A5 x 64 pages
+Books are A5 x 64 pages in full colour.

 Other websites by this artist/author: